banister/plymouth/README.md

 where the failing test was defined.
 Once here you can modify the test code as you please.
 Note that the file will not be reloaded after editing is complete, instead any modifications you make will only take effect the next time you run the test suite.

+Turning plymouth off mid-test
+---

+If you are inside an interactive session and do not want plymouth to intercept further failing tests you can enter the command `plymouth-off`.
+This will disable plymouth for the remainder of the test suite.

 The 'USE_PLYMOUTH' Environment variable
 -------